Fried Chicken in Sweet Spicy Sauce (Indonesian Sweet Sauce)Thursday, March 07, 2013

 Deep fried chicken coated with a sweet spicy sauce is something I have always liked to eat since my varsity student days.
-I can't remember great food served in the Science Canteen then.
-My favourite stall by far would be the Malay/Muslim one.
-Perhaps I had yet to adjust my M'sian taste buds then.
+While I can't remember great food served in the Science Canteen then, my favourite stall by far would be the Malay/Muslim one.
+I know the deep fried chicken they used was from the previous day and they merely coated it with a sambal or sweet sauce.
+Not that I cared for the flavours were great.

 I am glad for the opportunity to cook it at a recent Alpha Course evening.
 Some have asked for the recipe and so, here goes.
 I will list out the recipe and then, further notes to help you understand what is going on behind this wonderful Indonesian way of cooking meat.